Losant/react-losant-dashboard-block/README.md

 | height      |           | String.
 The height of the iframe in which the block is rendered.
 Must be in CSS units (e.g. `400px` or `100%`). | 240px   |
 | theme       |           | String.
 Must be either `light` or `dark`.
 Additional themes may be supported at a later time.                   | light   |
 | style       |           | Object.
 CSS styles that will be applied to the `iframe` tag.                                                    |         |

+### Dashboard and Block IDs

+Your dashboard must be public in order to use this component.
+The easiest way to find your dashboardId and blockId is to click the "Embed" icon in the header of your block.
+This will set your browser's URL to a format like `https://app.losant.com/#/dashboards/:dashboardId?embed=:blockId`.

+So, given the URL `https://app.losant.com/#/dashboards/56f0918f2d198e01002b05d4?embed=SyPLQVEe`, the dashboardId would be `56f0918f2d198e01002b05d4` and the blockId would be `SyPLQVEe`.

 ## Development (`src`, `lib` and the build process)